aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-core-layer.md

 ### Transaction Builder

-The Aptos TypeScript SDK exposes five transaction Builder classes:
+The Aptos TypeScript SDK exposes five transaction builder classes:

 - [TransactionBuilder](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilder.html) that takes in a Signing Message (serialized raw transaction) and returns a signature.
 - [TransactionBuilderEd25519](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderEd25519.html) extends the TransactionBuilder class and provides a signing method for raw transactions with a single public key.